Kenjiro Tsuda: Career

 After graduating from a trading school, Tsuda entered a theatre group office for auditions.
 He starred in the 1995 anime series H2.
 He had lived in poverty to the extent of agonizing over buying even a single piece of bread, but the work became a turning point for him.

 Tsuda likes both filming and watching movies.
 While in university, he joined a film making club.
-He attended movie theaters in junior high and watched western films until senior high, focusing on artistic films after entering college; however, his interest lies in non-genre films.
+He attended movie theaters in junior high and watched western films until senior high, focusing on artistic films after entering college.
+However, his interest lies in non-genre films.

 In 2017, Tsuda replaced some of Keiji Fujiwara's roles in anime series, including Space Battleship Yamato 2202: Warriors of Love and Attack on Titan.

 On February 2, 2019, Tsuda debuted as a film director with the release of Documentertainment AD-LIVE, Documentertainment being a portmanteau of documentary and entertainment.

 On November 24, 2020, Actor's Short Film was launched by Wowow to commemorate the station's thirtieth year since opening.
 Five actors, facing the same conditions, such as budget and time, would individually direct short films up to 25 minutes long each.
-One of them would be chosen, based on the votes of viewers and film critics, to be presented at the Short Shorts Film Festival & Asia held in 2021 — which was announced on Twitter; Tsuda starred in the short film GET SET GO, alongside Ryo Ryusei and Shunsuke Daito.
+One of them would be chosen, based on the votes of viewers and film critics, to be presented at the Short Shorts Film Festival & Asia held in 2021 – which was announced on Twitter; Tsuda starred in the short film GET SET GO, alongside Ryo Ryusei and Shunsuke Daito.
 Distribution of the films began on January 13, 2021.
-He was announced to voice Figarland Shamrock for One Piece (1999 TV Series), it was announced in the promotional video for One Piece Volume 113.
+He was announced to voice Figarland Shamrock for One Piece, it was announced in the promotional video for One Piece Volume 113.

 Tsuda made a cameo appearance in the morning drama Yell.
 Since then, he has achieved success on series such as Dearest (2021) and Ōoku: The Inner Chambers and Reversal Orchestra, both in 2023.
 In 2023, his photo book recorded second place, unusual for a photo book of a voice actor over fifty years old.

+In November 2025, Tsuda filed a lawsuit in Tokyo against TikTok for alleged unauthorized of his voice in AI-generated speech in videos on the platform and sought the removal of videos containing such voice.
+Tsuda's case is centered on it being an exploitation of his publicity rights while TikTok claimed that it is "a generic male voice that lacks a distinct speaking style, arguing that Tsuda's claims are entirely subjective".
+As of May 2026, the case is ongoing.